OuiamT/From-Zero-To-Mastering-Python/Assignments of the 18 unit/README.md

   - a: append
   - x: creat
   - w+: write and read. we use file.seek(nbr)
+  - r+: read then write
+  - a+ : append and read
+- file.seek(0)
-- the difference between abs path and relative path.
+- the difference between absolut path and relative path.